 Maintaining Your Status

 Although they are closely related, your documents and your status are not the same thing.
 Regardless of what your documents say, it is your status that is important and that must be maintained.
 A student who is “in status” is following all immigration laws and regulations.
 “In status” students have all the rights and privileges accorded their status.
 “Out of status” students have no rights and privileges and are subject to immediate deportation.
-They may also accrue penalties including being banned from re-entering the U. S. for long periods of time if their illegality is discovered.
+They may also accrue penalties including being banned from re-entering the US for long periods of time if their illegality is discovered.

-There are hundreds of immigration laws that impact international people in the United States.
+There are hundreds of immigration laws that impact international people in the US.
 It is important to know and follow the laws for your status.
 Following the laws keeps a student “in status” and violating a law can make a student “out of status.”
 There are five basic requirements for maintaining your status according to your F-1 visa status:

 - Be a full-time student

 - Be employed only when, where and for how long you are authorized to be employed

 This means that F-1 students must pursue a full course of study and make normal progress toward completing their program of study at the school having jurisdiction over their I-20.
 For undergraduate students, this means taking at least 12 credits per fall and spring semester.

 For graduate students, it means taking at least 9 credits per fall and spring semester (8 credits if they have a GA or GPSI).
 For both graduate and undergraduate students, summer semester is optional, unless it is your first or last semester.
 If summer is your first or last semester, 6 credit hours is full-time in the summer.
 In addition, only one course, or up to 3 credit hours towards full-time enrollment can be on-line.
 The rest must be on-campus courses.